-Since joining the Foundation in 1998, Colby has served in a number of leadership positions including interim vice president of Research and Evaluation, deputy director of Research and Evaluation, deputy director of the Health Care Group, interim team leader for the Quality team, and team leader for the Coverage team.
-Through these roles, he sees the Robert Wood Johnson Foundation as uniquely positioned to adopt new strategies to shape health and health care policies and programs nationwide.
+Colby’s tenure with RWJF has included a number of leadership positions, including vice president of Research and Evaluation, deputy director of Research and Evaluation, deputy director of the Health Care Group, interim team leader for the Quality team, and team leader for the Coverage team.
+Always ready to take on new challenges, he views the Foundation as uniquely positioned to adopt new strategies to shape health and health care policies and programs nationwide.

 Colby came to the Foundation after nine years of service with the Medicare Payment Advisory Commission and the Physician Payment Review Commission, where he was deputy director.
-While working in government, Colby developed policy research contributing to landmark legislation that changed the formula for Medicare reimbursement.
-Previously, he had worked on physician payment issues as a Robert Wood Johnson Faculty Fellow in Health Care Finance, serving in the Congressional Budget Office.
+While working in government, he developed policy research contributing to landmark legislation that changed the formula for Medicare reimbursement.
+He has also worked on physician payment issues as a Robert Wood Johnson Faculty Fellow in Health Care Finance, serving in the Congressional Budget Office.
 Prior to his policy work, he was associate professor in the Policy Sciences Graduate Program and coordinator of the Masters of Policy Sciences Program at the University of Maryland Baltimore County.
-He was dean of freshmen and assistant dean at Williams College and held faculty positions at Williams College and State University College at Buffalo.
+He was also dean of freshmen and assistant dean at Williams College and held faculty positions at Williams College and State University College at Buffalo.

 Colby’s published research has focused on Medicaid and Medicare, media coverage of AIDS, and, in political science, civil rights.
 He was an associate editor of the Journal of Health Politics, Policy and Law from 1995 to 2002.
 In 2000, he was elected to the National Academy of Social Insurance for his contributions to the nation’s understanding of social insurance programs.